caltechlibrary/newt/newt-presentation.md

     23   birds.yaml
     36   page.tmpl
      7   post_result.tmpl

 # Insights from experiment

 - "Off the shelf" microservices can make application construction easier
 - Orchestrating the data pipeline in YAML seems reasonable
 - SQL turns some people off
-  - models could be bootstraped from Newt's YAML using the form/path validation DSL
+  - models could be bootstraped from Newt's YAML
-- Pandoc templates are simple to learn, should include examples
+- Pandoc templates are simple to learn, well documented at pandoc.org
-- Newt stack plays well with HTML5 approaches and best practices
+- Newt stack plays well with HTML5 and front-end best practices
-- I realized one unexpected result ...
+- I encountered an unexpected result ...

 # The unexpected result

-- Newt does not maintain "syncronous state"
-- PostgREST maintains very little "syncronous state"
-- Pandoc server maintains no "syncronous state"
+- Newt like PostgREST and Pandoc do require shared syncronous state
-- Postgres can be clustered
+- Postgres can be deployed in a [HA cluster](High-availability "high available cluster")

 > The Newt stack can scale big